SinghTushar20/Learn-to-Code/02-Langauges, Data Structures and Algorithms/Python/04- API building basics using FastAPI/0-Notes/Readme.md

   - These can have tens or even hundreds of individual modules/packages that can provide a wide range of functionality.

-- To tell python that a certain folder is a package we have to put an **init**.py in it.
+- To tell python that a certain folder is a package we have to put an **init.py** in it.
 - Consider package as a folder that contain 1 or more modules.

 ## Creating a Simple API using FastAPI:

 - Import FastAPI.
-- Create an app instance.
+- Create a FastAPI instance to make the backend app.
-- Write a path operation decorator (like @app.get("/")).
+- Write a path operation/route decorator (like @app.get("/")).
-- Write a path operation function (like def root():).
+- Write a path operation/route function (like def root():).
-- Run the development server (like uvicorn main:app --reload).
+- Run the development server so that the backend app start listenting to a specific port (like uvicorn main:app --reload).

+- FastAPI has built in support for docs which can be found with the /docs or /redoc url.

+## Path Operation aka Routes

+- A route/path operation has 3 main component:

+  - Method: HTTP method
+  - Path: The path url
+  - Function: The function to be called when the specific path is called with the specific http method

+- The function can now have some parameters with them this can either be the payload that comes with the request or it can be from the url.

+  - The url can have variables in them basically paramitarised urls.
+  - The request can have a payload attached with it like in POST request.
+  - We have to manage these using and do the specific task in the function so the function should know these variables and hence sometimes the function takes in these variables.

+- To validate the type of data send with the request we use the Schema.

-## API
+## API and Backend

+- The backend app is just an app running on a server that listens to a specific port and whenever it gets some request, it work on that request and return the required response back.
+- The backend can work in 2 major ways it can either work on the request do something with the database and send back the data or it can also send back the HTML file.

 - API is just an app in the server that provides you with it's functionality.
 - The server interaction is all about request and response, the server listen for a request and when it get's a request it will give back a response according to it.